Our Career Development Program

 FaithWorks wants to help you choose not just a job, but a career.
 You will learn how to turn your interests and abilities into the opportunity of a lifetime.

-FaithWorks offers individual and group life coaches who help you improve your personal life — especially how you feel and act on the job.
+FaithWorks offers individual and group counselors who help you improve your personal life — especially how you feel and act on the job.
+We also teach life skills and match you with a mentor suited specifically to your professional path.

 As a FaithWorks student, you will have the opportunity to explore your own spirituality through weekly Bible study, journaling and prayer.